karinavdo/RiddleOfLiteraryQuality/docs/05_06_040_companion_chart_6-5_NL_11-3_NL vrouwen en mannen.md

 Colour version of the graph on p.
 174 of *The Riddle of Literary Quality*.

-Literary quality top 10 of Dutch-language novels by female (F_) and male (M_) authors,principal components analysis (1000 most frequent words).
+Literary quality top 10 of Dutch-language novels by female (F_) and male (M_) authors, principal components analysis (1000 most frequent words).
 Measure: PCA, correlation version.
 ![Figure 6.5](public/11_3_0_PCA_1000_MFWs_Culled_0__PCA__corr.png)

 ### **Additional graphs: Literary quality top 10 of Dutch-language novels by female and male authors (2)**